-Search Replace DB version 3.0.0 (currently a BETA version) allows you to carry out database wide search/replace actions that don’t damage PHP serialized strings or objects with a user friendly interface and experience.
+Search Replace DB version 3.1.0 allows you to carry out database wide search/replace actions that don’t damage PHP serialized strings or objects with a user friendly interface and experience.

 Installation & Use

-To use the script, download the zip file from below, extract the folder called secret-name-please, renaming it to something secret of your choosing, then navigate to that folder in your browser.
+To use the script, download the zip file from below, extract the folder called search-replace-db-master (assuming you are using the 3.1.0 version), renaming it to something secret of your choosing, upload it via FTP, SFTP or SCP to your web server’s public facing directory, then navigate to that folder in your browser.
 The script will automatically attempt to find and populate the database field but you must check that the details are correct and that it is for the database you wish to carry out a search/replace operation on.

 If you are in any doubt whatsoever about how to use this standalone script, then please consider getting an expert in.
 It’s a really powerful bit of code that if used badly can damage a WP install beyond repair.
 If you want help, get in somebody like us, for example, or any of the other great guys listed over at CodePoet.